-Financing

-- What is your total building value (or building cost) based on the acquisition price and construction? - What is the maximum you expect you can borrow based on a Loanto-Value (LTV) ratio or Loan-to-Cost (LTC) ratio? - What is your Net Effective Rent (NOI = Income Operating Expenses)?
-What is the maximum debt service you can pay based on your NOI and debt service coverage ratio (DSCR)? - What is your interest rate, loan term, and amortization term? - How much do you intend to borrow?
+Financing • What is your total building value (or building cost) based on the acquisition price and construction?
+What is the maximum you expect you can borrow based on a Loan- to-Value (LTV) ratio or Loan-to-Cost (LTC) ratio?
+What is your Net Operating Income (NOI = Income - Operating Expenses)?
+What is the maximum debt service you can pay based on your NOI and debt service coverage ratio (DSCR)?
+What is your interest rate, loan term, and amortization term?
+How much do you intend to borrow?
 Based on that amount and your loan terms, what will your annual debt service be?
 Will your LTV ratio and/or DSCR limit how much you borrow?

-Exit Value (or Reversion)

-- What is the NOI during the last year of your pro forma? - What cap rate will you assume at exit?
-You can't predict the market, but you can estimate level of risk, and ideally you will have lowered the risk. - Estimate the sale price during the last year (NOI/Cap Rate). - What would your cost of sale be (e.g., broker commissions, closing costs)? - How much principal would you still owe on your debt at the time of sale? - Calculate your net proceeds from the sale.
+Exit Value What is the NOI in the year after the last year of your pro forma? (or Reversion) • What cap rate will you assume at exit?
+You can't predict the market, but you can estimate level of risk, and ideally you will have lowered the risk.
+Estimate the sale price during the last year (NOI/Cap Rate).
+What would your cost of sale be (e.g., broker commissions, closing costs)?
+How much principal would you still owe on your debt at the time of sale?
+Calculate your net proceeds from the sale.
+Analysis What is the total cost of this investment (debt and equity)?
+How much equity do you need to put into this investment?
+What is your annual NOI and Cash Flow after Financing?
+Calculate the annual and average ROI and ROC, and the IRR. • Do the return metrics meet your thresholds?

-Analysis

-- What is the total cost of this investment (debt and equity)? - How much equity do you need to put into this investment? - What is your annual cash flow before financing?
-After financing? - Calculate the annual and average ROI and COC, and the NPV and IRR. - Do the return metrics meet your thresholds?
 If not, how can it be improved?
 What is the maximum you can pay for the property?
-Is there a way to lower construction costs without sacrificing income? - How does this investment compare to others you are considering? - How does this investment compare to your other non-real estate investment opportunities (considering return, risk, and liquidity)? - Are you being too cautious with your assumptions?
+Is there a way to lower construction costs without sacrificing income?
+If the returns fall short, are there sources of gap financing that could help make your project more feasible?
+How does this investment compare to others you are considering?
+How does this investment compare to your other non-real estate investment opportunities (considering return, risk, and liquidity)?
+Are you being too cautious with your assumptions?
 Are you not being cautious enough?